itzandroidtab/txt2mol/readme.md

-# Txt to mul and uploader
+# Txt to mol and uploader

 This project has the following features:
 * Upload mol files to the laser machine